Freenove/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/docs/source/fnk0043/codes/tutorial/3_Module_test.rst

 .. literalinclude:: ../../../freenove_Kit/Code/Server/test.py
     :linenos:
     :language: python
-    :lines: 131-146
+    :lines: 127-144

 Reference
 ================================================================

-.. py:function:: buzzer.run(cmd)
+.. py:function:: buzzer.set_state(bool)

     This function has one input parameter.
-If the input is '1', the buzzer will be turned on.
-If the input is '0', the buzzer will be turned off.
+If the input is true, the buzzer will be turned on.
+If the input is false, the buzzer will be turned off.

-.. _Servo:

 Servo
 ****************************************************************